IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/05-napari.md

 ::::::::::::::::::::::::::::::::::::: challenge
 ## Exercise 16: Real world images

-- Look at the `shape` of 'confocal-series_zstack.tif' and identify which axis looks like the channels
+- Load the image 'confocal-series_zstack.tif', look at its shape and identify which axis looks like the channels.
 - Use `viewer.add_image` with the `channel_axis` argument to load the image.
   How has the fourth axis been represented?